 Clay will return to Ghana with students this summer as co-director of a Princeton Global Seminar sponsored by the Princeton Institute for International and Regional Studies and the Office of International Programs.
 Clay and Wole Soboyejo, a professor of mechanical and aerospace engineering, designed the six-week seminar, titled "Sustainable Design: Creating New Solutions for Global Development," which runs through July 24.

 The seminar will feature lectures and hands-on activities led by scholars and design practitioners from the United States and Ghana.
 Participants also will interact with Ghanaian citizens in informal gatherings and traditional ceremonies, engage in community service projects and undertake daily language study.
 The 15 Princeton students will participate alongside peers from the Kwame Nkrumah University of Science and Technology in Ghana.
-Clay plans to incorporate student work from the seminatr into an exhibition on sustainable design planned for the grand opening of the new Fields Center facility in September.
+Clay plans to incorporate student work from the seminar into an exhibition on sustainable design planned for the grand opening of the new Fields Center facility in September.

 The seminar will mark Clay's second trip to Africa this year.
 In her role as president of the ABWHE advocacy group, in September she helped lead a delegation of female administrators from U.S. colleges and universities to the HERS SA Academy, a professional development workshop at the University of Cape Town in South Africa.

 "We learned that women in South Africa felt overshadowed, overlooked and underpromoted," Clay said.
 "Those dynamics look similar in the United States, but we got a sense that it was even worse in Africa.
 We were able to share parallels and some of our own strategies.
 They were interested in knowing how we navigate through these systems in our career track."

 White, the HERS executive director, said Clay made the trip more meaningful by organizing a visit to a girls' high school in Soweto and a donation drive to bring school supplies, soccer balls, toiletries and other items to students there.